 In short, each round of play in HiVolts involves dropping the player onto a random spot on a randomly created game board, a field surrounded by electric fences and with fences scattered here and there on the field.
 The field also contains semi-intelligent mhos (inverse ohms, a lame in-joke) that are attracted to the player and will eat the player if they come too close.
 The player can survive by manuvering in such a way that the mhos blunder into electric fences.
 You win the round if you survive without being consumed or electrocuted until all of the mhos have been electrocuted.

 Josh Paley did a decent job of reverse engineering the game I finally produced.
-His specificaiton for the game is available on the web at http://charlotte.pausd.org/~jpaley/AP_CS/hivolts/.
+His specificaiton for the game was available on the web at http://charlotte.pausd.org/~jpaley/AP_CS/hivolts/ (now available from the Wayback Machine).

 I believe one of the later authors changed the graphics for the game itself, as illustrated above, replacing the alphabetic symbols I had used with graphics.
 The original version would have presented the above screen something like this: